List of shopping malls in the Philippines

 This is a list of notable shopping malls in the Philippines.
 The retail industry in the Philippines is an important contributor to the national economy as it accounts for approximately 15% of the country's total Gross National Product (GNP) and 33% of the entire services sector.
 It employs some 5.25 million people, representing 18% of the country's workforce.
-The Philippine Retailers Association is the association of retailers, mall, and shopping center operators in the country.
+The Philippine Retailers Association is the nation's trade group for store owners and mall and shopping center managers.
+There are over 850 malls in the Philippines.